rohithkaza/stocktrading/README.md

 mvn -version   # Ensure Maven is installed

-Since Firebase credentials are not stored in GitHub, each teammate needs to set up their own firebase-service-account.json file.
+Since Firebase credentials are not stored in GitHub, you need to set up your own firebase-service-account.json file.
 Its the key used to acess firebase

-Everyone should be added to the Firebase Project on google but if your not let the backend lead know.

 Place it inside: src/main/resources/firebase-service-account.json